Targeted Tutorial Assistance (TTA)

 The assessment of each request will review:

-A notice of outcome will be sent by email to the student and tutor, within four [4] business days of receiving the request.
+A written notice of decision will be sent by email to the student and tutor, within four [4] business days of receiving the request.

 Section 8: Student - Tutor Matching Process